Skip to content

 Sprouting broccoli is great to grow in gardens where space is limited, because it produces edible shoots faster and continues producing for longer than heading varieties.
 Although you’ll need to wait longer to harvest heading broccoli varieties, the flavour and freshness of homegrown is well worth the wait!
 If you’re short on space look for varieties with a more compact growth habit or choose sprouting broccoli varieties for a longer harvest period.

 1. Calabrese Broccoli (Brassica oleracea var. italica): This is the most common type of broccoli found in supermarkets.
 It features a large, dense, and domed head with dark green florets.
-Calabrese broccoli is known for its mild flavor and is a versatile choice for cooking, steaming, or eating raw.

 2. Sprouting Broccoli (Brassica oleracea var. italica): Also known as "broccolini" or "baby broccoli," this variation produces smaller heads and longer, thin stalks.
 Sprouting broccoli has a sweeter and more tender flavor compared to traditional broccoli.
 It is often harvested when the heads are small and the stalks are slender.
+Dwarf Broccoli is also available, the central head is smaller and therefore takes less time to mature.
+Be aware though that the plant takes up just as much space, despite the name.

 4. Purple Sprouting Broccoli (Brassica oleracea var. italica): This variety is known for its vibrant purple florets and long harvesting period.
 Purple sprouting broccoli produces numerous small heads on long stalks, making it a great option for continuous harvests.
-It has a slightly more intense and earthy flavor compared to other types of broccoli.

 5. Broccoflower (Brassica oleracea var. botrytis): Broccoflower, also called "green cauliflower," is a cross between broccoli and cauliflower.
 It has a light green or pale yellow head with a milder and sweeter taste than traditional broccoli.
-It can be cooked, roasted, or used as a substitute for cauliflower in various recipes.

 6. Broccoli Raab (Brassica rapa subsp. rapa): Also known as "rapini" or "cime di rapa," this variation features small broccoli-like heads and leafy greens.
 Broccoli raab has a slightly bitter taste and is commonly used in Italian cuisine.
-It can be sautéed, steamed, or added to pasta dishes for a unique flavor.

 When choosing which variations to grow, consider your personal taste preferences, the climate of your region, and the specific growing requirements of each type.
 Experimenting with different variations can add variety and excitement to your broccoli harvests.